SATIADENNIS/dev.graphene.works/docs/intro/environments.rst

 9. The **release** branch is merged into **master**, and a version tag is created on **master**.
 Create tag by git command line and then point the release to the created tag in github.
 This is needed for Docker to catch the new code.
 10. The **release** branch is merged back into **develop** and **hardfork**.
 11. The **release** branch is merged into **testnet**.
 This will produce a merge conflict for the hardfork dates, which must be resolved without changing the testnet hardfork date.
 12. Update online code documentation by using updated Doxyfile as config file in the master branch.
-Send pull request to https://github.com/bitshares/doxygen.bitshares.org with new content in html format.
+Send pull request with new content in html format.
 Send pull to https://github.com/graphene-blockchain/dev.graphene.works with new content in xml format.
-13. Update date of last core download page of bitshares.org site.
+13. Update date of last core download page.
 14. Create binaries for linux, macos and windows.
 Once the tag name is known create binaries for this 3 OS.
 Attach them to release notes.
 **Example**: https://github.com/graphene-blockchain/graphene-core/releases/tag/3.0.0 Binaries names for this release: